giovanniboscu/continuous-section-field/docs/assumptions_limitations.md

   For curvilinear shapes approximated by polygons, accuracy improves with more sides/vertices.
 Users should verify convergence when high fidelity is required.

 ---
+###  Best Practices for Section Decomposition

+The accuracy of the **SV_Jv2** algorithm and its **Fidelity Index** depends on how the cross-section is decomposed into polygons.
+To maximize reliability, follow these guidelines:

+* **Decompose into Rectangular Primitives:** Whenever possible, break complex shapes (L, T, I, C) into clear rectangular sub-polygons.
+The Roark-Young correction is optimized for 4-vertex rectangular mapping.
+* **Avoid "Massive" Polygons:** If a section has a very thick junction, consider isolating the junction as a separate polygon.
+This allows the Fidelity Index to correctly identify "stout" regions vs. "slender" regions.
+* **Consistency in Mapping:** Ensure that the vertex-to-vertex mapping between the start and end sections does not create "twisted" generator lines, as this will introduce artificial shear stiffness errors.
+* **Overlap Handling:** Avoid overlapping polygons.
+If two regions share the same space, the area-weighted fidelity will be skewed, and the torsional constant may be over-counted.

+#### Example of Optimal vs. Sub-optimal Decomposition:
+- **Sub-optimal:** Modeling a T-section as a single 8-vertex concave polygon.
+(Result: Lower Fidelity, generic correction).
+- **Optimal:** Modeling a T-section as two 4-vertex rectangles (Flange + Web).
+(Result: Higher Fidelity, precise Roark-Young correction for each part).

+--

 ## Coupling to External Solvers